 As the wrath of a hurricane approaches, preparedness is key.
 Following are recommendations that are critical to preparing for any major tropical storm:

 First and foremost, know what is happening.
-Stay tuned in to NOAA Weather Radio or local radio or television stations regarding storm conditions and instructions.
+Stay tuned in to weather apps, NOAA Weather Radio, or local radio or television stations regarding storm conditions and instructions.
 A hurricane WATCH means that hurricane conditions are possible; a hurricane WARNING means that they are expected, usually within 24 hours.

 Preparing to Evacuate

 Discuss an evacuation plan with all members of your household.
 Figure out where you will stay if you must leave your home.
-Pack up important items for quick evacuation.
+Pack up important items for quick evacuation if instructed by authorities to leave.
 Be sure you have:

 1) Important documents such as deeds; insurance policies for auto, homeowner’s, and life; wills and trusts; driver’s licenses with your correct address; Social Security cards; birth and marriage certificates; passports; recent tax records; a list of important phone numbers; and so forth.
 Keep all paper documents in zip-style plastic bags.

 2) Important prescription medications and medical supplies as well as any special equipment or supplies needed for children, the elderly, and the disabled members of your household.

 3) Warm, comfortable clothing, rain gear, and heavy shoes.